 Cleaning and maintenance is pretty easy to do and I found it to actually be very fast.
 It only takes a few minutes.
 On the other hand, in reality, you can probably get by without cleaning every single week.

-At the first sign of dark spots or any unusual appearances in the water tank however I’d definitely follow the cleaning instructions.
+At the first sign of dark spots or any unusual appearance in the water tank, however, I’d definitely follow the cleaning instructions.

 Final thoughts and review summary